michaelpoi/django-post_office/docs/source/usage.rst

 2. if :ref:`mail.send_many()` language is not set and recipient preferred language is ``None`` or not valid

 If :ref:`mail.send_many()` is called with defined language then all the emails will be forced to that language.
+Otherwise each email is translated to recipient ``preferred language`` if it is available.
+Extra attachments are also translated to this language.

 .. code-block:: python